VladislavShubnikov/AsmVm/README.md

 Assembler Virtual Machine (very limited CPU emulation) run inside Angular environment.
 This app allow to compile and run step-by-step simple assempler code.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.
+In fact, this is not classic "Virtual Machine": source code is not compiled into actual processor instruction set.
+Instead, source code is compiled into some internal instruction representation, and then you can run all instruction set as usual program or step by step (like many debuggers offer).
+This project is targeted mainly for educational purposes.

 ![Background image](src/logo_page.jpg)